 We have been a training practice since 1985 and so often have registrar doctors working at the practice.
 These are junior doctors whose previous experience has been largely confined to hospitals.
 They are attached to the practice for 6 months at a time.
 When a doctor is on holiday it is our usual policy to try and obtain additional help from a locum.
 However, if you are making an appointment for routine follow up consultation, it is best to wait and see a doctor who knows you, rather than a locum.

-The practice employs an Advanced Nurse Practitioner, a Sexual Health Specialist Nurse as well as 2 Practice Nurse’s and 1 Healthcare Assistant.
+The practice employs an Advanced Nurse Practitioner, a Sexual Health Specialist Nurse as well as 1 Practice Nurse, a trainee nurse associate and 1 Healthcare Assistant.
 On occasions you may feel your problem is more properly dealt with by the nursing staff.
 They run sessions for childhood vaccination, holiday/travel vaccination, wound dressing, cervical smears and HRT / contraceptive follow up.
 The nursing team are also available for advice over the ‘phone; leave your contact details with the receptionist and the nurse will contact you.

 The surgeries opening hours are 8.00 – 6.30pm.
 However, on a Monday we provide an extended clinic and open until 8pm.
 There are surgeries throughout the day as indicated in the Hours section.